Lancetnik/Propan/docs/docs/en/getting_started/3_app.md

 In order for `PropanApp` to launch your broker, you need to put it in the application object.

-This is usually done when declaring the application itself
+This is usually done when declaring the application itself:

 {! includes/getting_started/app/1_broker.md !}

 But, sometimes you may need to initialize the broker elsewhere.
-In this case, you can use the `app.set_broker` method
+In this case, you can use the `app.set_broker` method:

 {! includes/getting_started/app/2_set_broker.md !}